formir/room-gallery/README.md

 ## RoomGallery Settings

 The `settings` type allows you to configure various aspects of your RoomGallery.
 It includes the following configuration options:

+- `emptyMessage`: Specifies the message on the first wall if there are no items to display.

 - `arrowNav`: Defines how arrow navigation is displayed.
 Options are: